 - Radha Paudel Foundation (www.radhapaudelfoundation.org) created by an inspiring social activitist, the RPF works tirelessly for emancipation of girls and women from poverty, injustice and discrimination across Nepal.

-- Right4Children (R4C: www.right4children.org) is based in Pokhara and dedicated to improving the lives and living standards of disadvantaged children, youth and their families through programs and services that they feel are right for them, in making their hopes and dreams come true.
+- Right4Children (R4C: www.right4children.org) is based in Pokhara and dedicated to improving the lives and living standards of disadvantaged children, youth and their families.
+R4C develop programs and services that recipients feel are right for them, to make their hopes and dreams come true.

-- Shakti Samuhar (www.shaktisamuhar.org.np) is the world’s first organization which has been established and run by the survivors of human trafficking and works to ensure social justice for victims and those who are at high risk of such trafficking by empowering, informing and organizing the women and girls from the community level.
+- Shakti Samuhar (www.shaktisamuhar.org.np) is the world’s first organization which has been established and run by the survivors of human trafficking.
+Shakti Samuhar works to ensure social justice for victims and those who are at high risk of such trafficking by empowering, informing and organising women and girls at community level.

 INGOs working in Nepal:

-- Australian Himalayan Foundation (www.australianhimalayanfoundation.org.au) runs a number of projects in education, health & medical services and the environment, mainly in the lower Solu-Khumbu area.
-It aims to ensure the long-term viability of schools, to provide health and medical services, and to support environmental projects.
+- Australian Himalayan Foundation (www.australianhimalayanfoundation.org.au) runs a number of projects in education, health & medical services and the environment.
+Focusing on the lower Solu-Khumbu area, it aims to ensure the long-term viability of schools, to provide health and medical services, and to support environmental projects.

 - The Hillary Himalayan Trust (www.himalayantrust.co.uk) founded by Sir Edmund Hillary is perhaps the most famous of the INGOs operating in Nepal.
 Its successes in the Solu-Khumbu have been outstanding and are considered to be a model for best practice.

 - International Porter Protection Group (IPPG; www.ippg.net) works to improve the conditions of mountain porters in the tourism industry worldwide and is very active in Nepal.
 With representatives throughout the world, it is possible to assist this organisation both at home and overseas.

 - The Mountain Institute (TMI; www.mountain.org) empowers communities in the Himalayas (and elsewhere around the world) through education, conservation and sustainable development.
 For more than 38 years, TMI has worked closely with the people who know mountains best, those who live there.
 They focus on solutions that threaten livelihoods and the health of local environments.